Fact Sheet on the Department of Counseling

 Students enrolled in the Department of Counseling are assessed a program fee.
 This money is used to fund adjunct faculty, materials and supplies, equipment associated with classrooms, lab, and clinic rooms, departmental equipment such as computers and software, and support for faculty and student research including the dissemination of research findings.

-Doctor of Philosophy (Ph.D.): Counselor Education and Counseling
+Philosophy (Ph.D.): Counselor Education and Counseling

 Educational Specialist (Ed.S.): Counseling